Key stage 2 teacher assessment guidance 2025

-This guidance has been produced to help schools and local authorities understand the statutory requirements for key stage 2 (KS2) teacher assessment (TA) for the 2023/24 academic year, under The Education (National Curriculum) (Key Stage 2 Assessment Arrangements) (England) Order 2003.
-It also provides non-statutory guidance to support both a rigorous and proportionate assessment processes.
+This guidance will help schools and local authorities understand the statutory requirements for key stage 2 (KS2) teacher assessment (TA) for the academic year 2024 to 2025, under The Education (National Curriculum) (Key Stage 2 Assessment Arrangements) (England) Order 2003.
+It also provides guidance to support a rigorous and proportionate assessment process.

-Local authorities should regularly review and update STA where a moderation manager or senior accountable manager’s details change.
+Local authorities should regularly review their roles and responsibilities, and update STA where a moderation manager’s or senior accountable manager’s details change.

 1.1 Who is this guidance for?